catalinbulgar/spotify_playlist_builder/README.md

 # Spotify Playlist Builder

-Round-robin playlist builder for club nights.
+Round-robin playlist builder for night clubs.
 Interleaves songs from active dancers, respects conflict rules (who doesn't want to perform after whom), and pushes the result directly to a Spotify playlist.

 ## Setup